operator-framework/operator-lifecycle-manager/Documentation/design/building-your-csv.md

       description: Represents a cluster of etcd nodes.
 ```
 ## CRD Templates
 Users of your Operator will need to be aware of which options are required vs optional.
-You can provide templates for each of our CRDs with a minimum set of configuration as an annotation named `alm-examples`.
+You can provide templates for each of your CRDs with a minimum set of configuration as an annotation named `alm-examples`.
 Compatible UIs will pre-enter this template for users to further customize.

 The annotation consists of a list of the `kind`, eg. the CRD name, and the corresponding `metadata` and `spec` of the Kubernetes object.
 Here’s a full example that provides templates for `EtcdCluster`, `EtcdBackup` and `EtcdRestore`: